5 Ways to Offer Free Shipping Without Losing Money

 It’s no secret that online shoppers love free shipping.
 So it stands to reason that shipping for free is a great way to increase your eCommerce sales.

 However, the last thing you want to do is cut into your profit margins.
 After all, what’s the point of making more sales if you won’t also be making more money?
 Luckily, there are several creative strategies you can use to offset your fulfillment costs.
 Here are 5 ways to boost conversions and profits by offering free shipping without losing money.
+(Infographic created by the content marketing experts at Brafton; article written by Replyco.)

 Adjust Your Product Prices